 The best bear deterrent is a can of bear spray that is at most three years old.
-You’ll find bear spray in camping and outdoor type stores or you can buy it here.
+You’ll find bear spray in camping and outdoor type stores.
 Know how to use it and keep it accessible.
-You must be 18 years of age to purchase it; keep your bear spray out of reach of children.
+You must be 18 years of age to purchase it.
+Keep your bear spray out of reach of children.

 If you’re camping in bear country keep your tent scent free and your food put away, either by hanging it off a pole or tree or by using a bear cannister like this one.

 In the last year I know of four incidents with bear spray between my husband and myself and a couple of friends, including a friend who knocked the safety off and sprayed herself in the eye.
 Next up was a shower and a trip to emergency!

 Be sure the safety latch is on.
 It should be held by a short cable tie so you never lose it.
 If the bear safety latch is not on, you need to do something about it quickly.
 If it ever went off in a car, tent or other confined place, you could have an emergency on your hands.